nolanplatt/SynergyGradeGetter/README.md

 ![Synergy Logo](https://play-lh.googleusercontent.com/43vg9yqJ6keUxcLmlhILmpAGVG5q1XTpKtkUDMiggTWvzD7j_vi8bdqRI23dWnEy7A)
 # Synergy Grade Getter

+Synergy will be available for the 2022/2023 school year beginning in the evening of August 17th, 2022.

 ## A sophisticated and intuitive way of detecting grade changes.
 As a stressed high school student, I found myself constantly checking my gradebook every twenty minutes or so.
 It was distracting and my grades were always in the back of my mind.
 To fix this, I created an automated way to detect grade changes and send me an SMS text whenever something changes.